neumino/neumino.github.io/movies.md

-### The Secret: Dare to Dream
+### 100.000 – Everything I never wanted
-*Released on 2020-04-16, vote average 10*
+*Released on 2020-04-25, vote average 9.5*

-A widow with three children hires a handyman to fix her house during a major storm.
-When not doing home repairs, he shares his philosophy of believing in the power of the universe to deliver what we want.
+An intimate documentary about the making of Fynn Kliemann&#39;s debut album &#34;Nie&#34;.
+Without a label, without a marketing budget and excluding the charts, it became one of the best-selling albums in Germany.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/t130FLX_ke0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xrCQGEeasBQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>